 Zealous Legal Representation You Can Count On

 At McCune Wright Arevalo, LLP, our team of attorneys has the trial experience and the legal knowledge necessary to help you win your case.
-We’ve handled a large number of product and drug cases and know the legal issues associated with mass torts.
-All of the attorneys at McCune Wright Arevalo, LLP are experienced in dangerous product cases, and for the last 25 years senior partner Richard McCune has been part of the leading attorneys fighting fortune 500 companies responsible for selling dangerous products and prescription drugs.
+We’ve handled many product and drug cases and know the legal issues associated with mass torts.
+All the attorneys at McCune Wright Arevalo, LLP are experienced in dangerous product cases, and for the last 25 years senior partner Richard McCune has been part of the leading attorneys fighting fortune 500 companies responsible for selling dangerous products and prescription drugs.
 If you were harmed by a dangerous drug, we want to help bring the pharmaceutical company to justice.

 Call (909) 345-8110 today to schedule free, confidential consultation with our Zantac dangerous drug attorneys.

 Ranitidine first hit the markets in 1981 and was sold under the popular brand name ‘Zantac,’ among several other generic names.
 The components in ranitidine decrease the production of stomach acids, which render it particularly effective in the treatment of common heartburn.
 Ranitidine is also used to treat stomach ulcers, gastroesophageal reflux disease (GERD), Zollinger–Ellison syndrome, and other similar intestinal issues.
 In its most common form, these medications are administered in pill form, though they can also be injected by a medical professional.
 Unfortunately, the FDA discovered a contaminant affecting many ranitidine medicines with the carcinogenic impurity N-nitrosodimethylamine.